DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-07-hiding-the-sex-disability-ethnicity-and-age-of-candidates-report.md

 ![Candidate sex, disability, ethnicity and age report with data hidden](candidate-sex-disability-ethnicity-age-report--data-hidden.png "Candidate sex, disability, ethnicity and age report with data hidden")

-## Showing the report for 2 recruitment cycles
+## Further considerations

+In future we’ll consider:

+- only showing data for completed applications rather than all received applications
+- showing data for other outcomes, for example rejections
+- grouping outcomes and showing data for positive and negative outcomes
+- always showing the table with the age of candidates, which we do not need to hide since the date of birth appears in a candidate’s application details

-We considered how we might show the report once it’s available for 2 recruitment cycles.
+We will also need a design for showing the report once it’s available for 2 recruitment cycles.

 We will not initially need to do this because we do not intend to show data for the 2020 to 2021 recruitment cycle.
 It would be incomplete because many applications were made through the UCAS service.

-In our design we:
+### Showing the report for 2 recruitment cycles

+We do not intend for this design to be implemented yet and may make further changes.
+However we wanted to record the details of the design, in which we:

 - have only one link on the reports page
 - link to a page which gives information about the report and has a section for each recruitment cycle